-In this video we can see probably Jiu Jitsu practitioner trying to take down his opponent with some weird ways.
+In this video, we can see probably a Jiu-Jitsu practitioner trying to take down his opponent in some weird ways.
 It’s obvious he had no takedown skills at all and we can say he was lucky that a big guy had no intentions to hurt him.
 Well, just don’t be this guy.
 You will look silly.

-Watching this fight we can see that smaller guy lacks Distance management, situational awareness, hand positioning, verbal deescalation, common sense etc. He’s missing all Gracie Jiu Jitsu Basics for these situations.
+Watching this fight we can see that the smaller guy lacks Distance management, situational awareness, hand positioning, verbal de-escalation, common sense, etc. He’s missing all Gracie Jiu-Jitsu Basics for these situations.

-And from the perspective of a BJJ practitioner we’ll cover only three major mistakes that smaller guy did and they will include a self defense aspect of BJJ.
+And from the perspective of a BJJ practitioner, we’ll cover only three major mistakes that the smaller guy did and they will include a self-defense aspect of BJJ.

 Second mistake – No Distance management.
-Smaller guy didn’t manage the distance at all.
-He could easily get punched once he started threatening as threatening is usually a trigger for someone to make a first move.
-And he could easily being in a knockout in this situation.
+The smaller guy didn’t manage the distance at all.
+He could easily get punched once he started threatening as threatening is usually a trigger for someone to make the first move.
+And he could easily be in a knockout in this situation.

 You can also check in a video below how it should really look in a street fight.
 You can see a small guy taking down a big bully.

-Or check this video where difference between both guys is huge but the small guy still manage to double leg this big bully.
+Or check this video where the difference between both guys is huge but the small guy still manages to double leg this big bully.